February 22, 2023

 Another aspect of the standardized framework — and pipeline — is giving developers the ability to deploy and test when they need to.
 This is an opportunity for leaders to relinquish control of manual processes.

-Aside from solutions like CD4PE, how can teams who manage which projects are greenlit for testing and deployment give back some of that power to DevOps?
+But how can teams who manage which projects are greenlit for testing and deployment give back some of that power to DevOps?
 When things are stuck in production, or backlogged, or larger initiatives and “pie in the sky” projects just aren’t moving forward — maybe it’s time to look holistically at the entire framework.
 Who are the people who are making decisions on behalf of DevOps, and are they the right folks for that job?